Why I Recommend Decluttering At The Speed Of Life

 Do you want the car more than what you already have?
 Most of the time, it’s a no!

 Or with hubby not wanting our winters jackets to be stored in the laundry room.
 O.K.
 What other “container” can we fit them in?

-It helps that I am not personally saying no to everything but the container itself is the limit!
+It helps that I am not personally saying no to everything but the container itself becomes the limit!

-Often you hear about clutter in terms of a serious mental illness such as hoarding.
+Often you hear about chronic clutter in terms of hoarding.
 But clutter can accumulate in your home when you have genuinely good intentions.
-Dana explains the clutter cycle succinctly below.
+Dana explains the clutter cycle succinctly as…